ms-studio/vimeo-vortex/README.md

 # Vimeo Vortex

-A WordPress plugin that adds some functionality to improve vimeo embeds.
+A WordPress plugin that adds some functionality to improve Vimeo embeds.

 Most importantly, it uses the Vimeo API to load information about the video.